 iOS 11 vs iOS 10

-While we wait for the launch, and while you perhaps wonder if it's a good idea to install the beta, here is a comparison of iOS 11 and its predecessor, iOS 10.
-We weigh up the two operating systems' new features and interface changes, and help you decide whether to update when the official version of iOS 11.0 comes out.
-Read more: iOS 11 launch news
+While we count down the hours until it becomes available, here is a comparison of iOS 11 and its predecessor, iOS 10.
+We weigh up the two operating systems' new features and interface changes, and help you decide whether to update when the official version of iOS 11.

 After making the update you won't notice a radical system-wide redesign: nothing like the aesthetic upheaval we got with iOS 7.
 Most of iOS 11's furniture remains the same as in iOS 10.
 But you will discover some tweaks once you delve a little deeper.